carlpartridge/chmod-buildpack/README.md

+# Used in Kayak
+Kayak uses Paketo buildpacks to create its image.
+Currently the runtime user is unable to modify the contents of its own workspace resulting in various permission errors which crash the container.
+See chmod-buildpack/bin/build for the shell commands that chmod the necessary files.

 # Chmod buildpack

 A demonstration of a buildpack that can change permissions to the folders and files of the default workspace of a Paketo build.